sourcemeta/registry/docs/library.md

 Available Collections
 ---------------------

-These collections [^1] are available in every edition of the Sourcemeta Registry (including the free one).
+These collections are available in every edition of the Sourcemeta Registry (including the free one) [^1].
 Simply add the corresponding identifier to your [configuration file](configuration.md) using the `extends` keyword.

 <!-- TODO: Generate this table from code using the CSV import plugin: -->
 <!-- https://squidfunk.github.io/mkdocs-material/reference/data-tables/#import-table-from-file -->